^

 • Granulomatous.

-It should be noted that the so-called marginal periodontitis is often referred to as periodontal disease and this is only one example of some inconsistency in standardizing the wording of the diagnosis.
+It should be noted that so-called marginal periodontitis is often classified as a periodontal disease and this is just one example of some inconsistency in the standardization of the diagnosis.

-To date, there are several classification forms that are used by dentists of different countries.
-ICB-10 is officially recognized practically in all countries of the former CIS.
-However, many doctors in practice use other, more detailed in a clinical sense, standards.
+Today, there are several classification forms used by dentists in different countries.
+ICD-10 is officially recognized in almost all countries of the former CIS.
+However, many doctors use other, more detailed standards in clinical terms in their practice.

-• Classification of Lukomsky, compiled on the basis of general clinical signs of the course of the process:
+• Lukomsky's classification, compiled on the basis of general clinical signs of the process:

 • Chronic periodontitis – granulating, granulomatous, fibrous.